peytoncordero/DRI25/html-css.md

 # Getting Started with HTML and CSS

 Websites seem like these magical things that appear when we open our web browser (i.e. Chrome, Firefox, Safari).
-We know that websites are hypertext, meaning that we can click between links, traveling from page to page until we find what we need.
+We know that websites are hypertext, meaning that we can click between navigate through information via links, traveling from page to page until we find what we need.
+Our journey through hypertext is unique to our experience.
+Information retrieval systems such as encyclopedia indexes and library cataloging systems pre-date digital navigation tools such as links, but follow the same logic.
 With **hypertext**, we can explore linked information in non-linear paths.
 What may be less obvious about websites is that, fundamentally **websites are plain text documents**, usually written in HTML or another web-based markup language, such as XML or XHTML.

 <Info>**Fun fact**: More than 90% of all websites (whose markup language we know) use HTML
 [(w3techs.com)](https://w3techs.com/technologies/details/ml-html/all/all).</Info>